The Smurfs: The Legend of Smurfy Hollow: Plot

-Gutsy, Brainy, and Smurfette work on a plan to get themselves out of their cages, and soon Gutsy swings his cage repeatedly until it bumps into Brainy's, which then bumps into Smurfette's, and the cages continue to bump into each other until Gutsy's and Brainy's cages break, freeing them.
-However, Smurfette is still stuck in her cage, and Gutsy and Brainy try to figure out how to get her out of there when Gargamel appears with Azrael, and so they go into hiding while the evil wizard opens the cage to deal with the one Smurf that is still captured.
+Gutsy, Brainy, and Smurfette work on a plan to get themselves out of their cages.
+Gutsy swings his cage repeatedly until it bumps into Brainy's, starting a chain reaction that breaks the cages.
+However, Smurfette is still stuck in her cage, and Gutsy and Brainy try to figure out how to get her out of there when Gargamel appears with Azrael.
+The Smurfs go into hiding while the evil wizard opens the cage to deal with the one Smurf that is still captured.

-Soon, the Headless Horseman appears, and they start running for their lives toward the covered bridge, which legends say is the only thing that keeps the Headless Horseman trapped in Smurfy Hollow.
-But as the Smurfs see that they would not get to the covered bridge in time to escape from the Headless Horseman, they hitch a ride on the back of a bat and fly to the top of the covered bridge, safe from the spectral rider's grasp.
-Gargamel and Azrael soon reach the bridge that the Headless Horseman cannot pass through, and safe inside the bridge, Gargamel taunts the ghost, who then responds by throwing a flaming pumpkin that causes the floor beneath him and Azrael to break, sending them down the river and over the waterfalls.
+Soon, the Headless Horseman appears, and they start running toward the covered bridge, which keeps the Headless Horseman trapped in Smurfy Hollow.
+However, the Smurfs see that they would not get to the bridge in time to escape from the Headless Horseman.
+They hitch a ride on the back of a bat and fly to the top of the bridge.
+Gargamel and Azrael soon reach the bridge, from which they taunt the Horseman.
+The Horseman throws a flaming pumpkin that causes the floor beneath Gargamel and Azrael to break, sending them down the river and over the waterfall.

-With the three Smurfs returning safely home, Gutsy and Brainy begin to apologize to each other for what they did, with Gutsy admitting that he was jealous about Brainy always winning and Brainy admitting that he was selfish in keeping the secret patch of smurfberries all to himself.
-Glad to see that they have learned their lesson, Papa proceeds to reward Gutsy with the medal, but Gutsy decides to give it to Brainy instead, who then insists that Gutsy should have it, and so they fight over who should get the medal when it flies out of their hands and lands looped around Lazy's neck, thereby declaring him to be the winner.
-As the Smurfs gather around the stage to see Gutsy and Brainy dance with each other, Papa goes out into the forest to thank the Headless Horseman, who turns out to be a goat that he used his magic on to make him appear as a ghost.
+With the three Smurfs returning safely home, Gutsy and Brainy begin to apologize for what they did, with Gutsy admitting that he was jealous about Brainy always winning and Brainy admitting that he was selfish in keeping the secret patch of smurfberries all to himself.
+Glad to see that they have learned their lesson, Papa gives Gutsy the medal, but both he and Brainy insist that the other should have it.
+As they fight, the medal flies out of their hands and onto Lazy Smurf, thereby declaring him the winner.
+As the Smurfs gather around the stage to see Gutsy and Brainy dance with each other, Papa goes out into the forest to thank the Headless Horseman, who turns out to be a goat that he used his magic on to appear as a ghost.